Gondola ride in Venice: What you need to know + tips & review

 Are gondoliers obliged to sing or offer commentary on what you see?

 The answer is no. Gondoliers are not obliged to comment or sing during the ride.
 This might disappoint some people, but the gondoliers are paid for rowing the gondola.
-If you’d like to have a live commentary or listen to a serenade, then you must negotiate the price.
+If you’d like live commentary or a serenade, you’ll need to negotiate the price.
 Although it won’t cost a fortune, surcharges will apply.

 As I wrote earlier, you only pay for the ride.
-Extra fees apply to add extras like singing or getting a proper tour of what you see.
+Additional fees apply to add-ons such as singing or a guided tour of the site.
 You can see the prices for a ride, including commentary or singing, here.

 When is the best time to go on a gondola ride in Venice?